HarperDB/documentation/docs/technical-details/reference/components/plugins.md

 Returns: [`ConfigValue`](#interface-configvalue) | `undefined`

-Returns the entire configuration object of the plugin.
+Returns the entire configuration object for the plugin.
 If the config is not defined, it will return `undefined`.

 ### `options.getRoot()`

 Returns: [`Config`](#interface-config) | `undefined`

-Returns the root configuration object of the component.
+Returns the root configuration object of the application.
 This is the entire configuration object, basically the parsed form of the `config.yaml`.
 If the config is not defined, it will return `undefined`.

-## Interface: `Config`
+### Interface: `Config`

 - `[key: string]` [`ConfigValue`](#interface-configvalue)

-An object representing the configuration of the plugin.
+An object representing the `config.yaml` file configuration.

-## Interface: `ConfigValue`
+### Interface: `ConfigValue`

 - `string` | `number` | `boolean` | `null` | `undefined` | `ConfigValue[]` | [`Config`](#interface-config)